-As UNK proceeds through the HRS Chapter 343 environmental review process, it will continue to gather additional information and input from relevant agencies, stakeholders, and its consultants to identify on-site and regional drainage improvements that will be necessitated by the Campus Expansion Master Plan.
-Upon completion of the HRS Chapter 343 environmental review process, UNK will prepare a drainage study and obtain the County of Hawaii Department of Public Works' ("DPW") approval of the study, as required under the Hawaiii County Code.
+UNK will continue to gather additional information and input from relevant agencies, stakeholders, and its consultants to identify on-site and regional drainage improvements that will be necessitated by the Campus Expansion Master Plan.
+Upon completion of the HRS Chapter 343 environmental review process, UNK will prepare a drainage study and obtain the County of Hawaii Department of Public Works' ("DPW") approval of the study, as required under the Hawai'i County Code.